Using OpenPGP keys with ssh

 Certifications: 2, use --certifications to list

-There is no necessity for a key to have an authenticating subkey, OpenPGP functionality doesn't use these type of keys.
-If your key misses such a subkey, you can add one by:
+There is no need for a key to have an authenticating subkey as OpenPGP doesn't use these types of keys, but if your key is missing such a subkey, you can add one with:

 $ sq key subkey add --cert $FINGERPRINT --can-authenticate

-With $FINGERPRINT being the fingerprint of the primary key you want to add the subkey to.
-Likewise you can revoke old authenticating subkeys.
+where $FINGERPRINT is the fingerprint of the primary key you want to add the subkey to.
+Likewise, you can revoke old authenticating subkeys.
 You can even have several such subkeys in your key - see chapter Adding subkeys.

 Prepare the gpg-agent